Real structures on symmetric spaces: Existence of equivariant real structures on symmetric spaces

 Let $g_0N$ be a $\mu$-fixed point in $Y$.
 Let $\sigma'_{qs}=\inn_{g_0}^{-1} \circ \sigma_{qs} \circ \inn_{g_0}$, and let $\mu'$ be the $(G,\sigma'_{qs})$-equivariant real structure defined by $\mu'(kN)=g_0^{-1}\mu(g_0kN)$.
 Then $\mu'(eN)=eN$, and computing the stabilizers on both sides yields $\sigma'_{qs}(N)=N$.
 Thus

 and so $g_0^{-1}\sigma_{qs}(g_0)g \in N_G(N)=N$.
 It follows that $\sigma_{qs}(H')=H'$, where $H'=g_0Hg_{0}^{-1}$.
 This concludes the proof. \end{proof}

-\begin{remark} We do not know whether the assumption $N_G(N_G(H))=N_G(H)$ can be dropped to get the conclusion of Prop.~\ref{prop:HcongugateH'}.
-Indeed, as remarked by Avdeev in \cite{Avd13}, it is not true that $N_L(N_L(H))=N_L(H)$ for any spherical subgroup $H$ of a connected reductive algebraic group $L$.
+\begin{remark} As remarked by Avdeev in \cite{Avd13}, it is not true that $N_L(N_L(H))=N_L(H)$ for any spherical subgroup $H$ of a connected reductive algebraic group $L$.
 Here we give a simple counter-example pointed to us by Bart Van Steirteghem.
 Let

 Then $N_L(H)=\left \{ \text{ with } a,b \in \C^* \right \}$ and $N_L(N_L(H))/N_L(H)\iso \Z/2\Z$. \end{remark}

 We thank Jacopo Gandini for pointing to us that if $H \subseteq G$ is a spherical subgroup such that $N_G(H)/H$ is finite, then $N_G(N_G(H))=N_G(H)$.
 This is crucial in the proof of the following result.